Mingle the Mouse

 Throat full of song

-A cat did hear and gave him chase
+A tabby cat did give him chase

 Beating not young Mingle's pace